 Now take a look at one more example of evaluating the formula.
 Take a look at the below data.

 In the above table, we need to check whether Jan total is equal to Feb total.
 If both the totals are equal we should get the result as “Same” or else “Not Equal”.

 I have applied the formula as below.

-I have applied two SUM function to get the total Jan & Feb respectively.
-Select both the SUM functions equation in the formula.
+I have applied two SUM functions to get the total Jan & Feb respectively.
+Select both the SUM functions in excel equation in the formula.

 Press the F9 key and see what the result is.

 We got the result as FALSE because Jan total is equal to Feb total.
 How do you know Jan total is not equal to Feb total???

 To check only Jan total select only first SUM function and press the F9 key.

 So, Jan’s total is 2062; similarly, evaluate for Feb total.

 Feb total is 1909, so the logical test is FALSE, and the result is “Not Same.”

 To see what are the values SUM function taking into consideration selecting only the cell range part in the SUM function.